-Report the theft to the local police authority then contact TRACKER on the theft line.
+Report the theft to the local police authority then contact Tracker on the theft line.
 On confirmation of the theft details, the Tracker system will be activated and the police will start to track your caravan.
-Once the police have located your caravan TRACKER will arrange for a uniformed guard to stay with it until TRACKER recovery partners arrive to pick it up and return it to you.
+Once the police have located your caravan Tracker will arrange for a uniformed guard to stay with it until Tracker's recovery partners arrive to pick it up and return it to you.